 They will also ensure that the students have all the necessary documentation and disclosure letters necessary for employment on their release.

-Having successfully completed their work experience, we will continue to support each student to secure their first full-time job or a place on an AP Foundation apprenticeship via APF Recruitment & Training Ltd. We will maximise their chances of sustaining employment by offering twelve months support and advice.
+Having successfully completed their work experience, we will continue to support each student to secure their first full-time job via one of our pathway partners such as Careers Academy.
+We will maximise their chances of sustaining employment by offering twelve months support and advice.